lingui/js-lingui/website/docs/introduction.md

 ### Compatible with react-intl

 Low-level React API is very similar to react-intl and the message format is the same.
-It's easy to migrate existing project.
+It's easy to migrate an existing project.

 ## Quick overview